Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 • applying for research grants.

-Professional development courses and webinars are run by the Society for Cardiological Science and Technology (SCST).
+Professional development courses and webinars are run by the SCST.

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year, workplace-based training programme includes study at doctoral level in an area of cardiac science.
+This five-year funded training programme includes study at doctoral level in an area of audiological sciences.

 Career prospects

-As your career develops, you're likely to take on a more supervisory role with responsibility for the work of your department.
+As your career develops, you can take on a more supervisory role with responsibility for the work of your department.
 Progression to consultant involves further training via the HSST programme.
 Promotion to deputy head or head of department is likely to involve the management of a large department or major departmental section.
 It's possible to gain a senior position by making a significant contribution in your area of expertise.

 There are opportunities to move into clinical research, working for a university or research institute, or to get involved in training and registration assessments.